 Issuers with a negative net contribution to the SDGs are removed from the investment universe of the financial product.
 The sub-fund also considers adverse impacts on sustainability factors (principal adverse impacts, hereinafter "PAIs").
 The mandatory indicators in Annex I of the commission delegated regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 (hereafter "Annex I to Regulation (EU) 2019/2088") are used for this purpose.
-Issuers categorised by the Portfolio Manager as causing significant harm on the basis of PAIs are not included in sustainable investments.
+Accordingly, issuers categorised by the Portfolio Manager as causing significant harm on the basis of PAIs do not qualify as sustainable investments.